-Upton Hall School's Safeguarding Policy applies to all adults working in or on behalf of the school and is an over arching document which demonstrates how everyone working in our school, shares an objective to help keep young people and young people safe from harm and abuse.
+Upton Hall School's Safeguarding Policy applies to all adults working in or on behalf of the school and is an overarching document which demonstrates how everyone working in our school, shares an objective to help keep young people safe from harm and abuse.
 We are committed to safeguarding and promoting the welfare of all of our pupils and Sixth Form students.
 We will always take a considered and sensitive approach in order to allow us to support our pupils and we recognise that the safety and welfare of each pupil is of paramount importance.